AFLplusplus/fuzzer-challenges/README.md

 # Fuzzing introspection testcases

 Test a fuzzer what fuzzing challenges it can solve.
-The goal is to have testcases that afl++ can all complete - once they are all implemented.
+The goal is to have testcases that AFL++ can all complete - once they are all implemented.
-Currently the different solving mechanisms have to be set as defined in `src/afl-fuzz-redqueen.c`.
+Currently the different solving mechanisms have to be set as defined in `src/AFL-fuzz-redqueen.c`.
-The comparisons to honggfuzz and libfuzzer are biased, as the testcases are how afl-fuzz sees things.
+The comparisons to honggfuzz and libfuzzer are biased, as the testcases are how AFL-fuzz sees things.
-The `libfuzzer/` directories has libfuzzer's applicable own testcases, of which afl++ is only able to solve 64% (vs 86% honggfuzz and 92% libfuzzer).
+The `libfuzzer/` directories has libfuzzer's applicable own testcases, of which AFL++ is only able to solve 64% (vs 86% honggfuzz and 92% libfuzzer).

 ## Setup

-The fuzzers and necessary compilers must be in the path: `afl-clang-fast`, `afl-fuzz`, `hfuzz-clang`, `honggfuzz`, `clang`.
+The fuzzers and necessary compilers must be in the path: `AFL-clang-fast`, `AFL-fuzz`, `hfuzz-clang`, `honggfuzz`, `clang`.

 ## Running